Biometris/LMMsolver/cran-comments.md

 ## Major release

-Many extensions to the main `LMMsolve` function and some small bugfixes.
+Extra arguments to some functions and mostly minor bugfixes

 ----

 ## Test environments

-* local Windows 10 install, R 4.2.3
+* local Windows 10 install, R 4.3.2
 * winbuilder (develop)
-* macbuilder (release)
 * Ubuntu (on github actions, devel and release)
 * macOS (on github actions, release)
 * R-hub (devel and release)